Brunswick Cricket Club: 1950-2000: Return to the Top

-Following the return of club legends John 'Nooky' Swanson and Tom O'Neil from Essendon CC in 1974, Brunswick again saw another golden period.
+Following the return of club legends John 'Nooky' Swanson and Tom O'Neil from Essendon Cricket Club in 1974, Brunswick again saw another golden period.
 Bill Hillhouse was appointed captain coach after captaining Carlton to a District Premiership in 1968/69.
 What was extraordinary about this was his team was undefeated for the entire season, the only time this has happened in Premier Crickets 100+ years of existence.
 Brunswick won back-to-back First XI VSDCA championships in 1975/76, 1976/77 before performing the premiership double again in 1980/81 and 1981/82.

 Brunswick's last First XI premiership came in the 1987/88 season and this side was captained by John Mulligan.
 The side finished fourth in the regular season before beating Malvern, Box Hill and Altona in the finals campaign.
 The Championship game against Altona saw club legend John Swanson sharing a decisive 143-run partnership with VSDCA games record holder and fellow Hall of Famer Geoff Turner, as Brunswick recovered from 4-75 to 5-218, Turner compiling 56 before Swanson went on to reach triple figures.
 However, Brunswick squandered a golden opportunity to post a total in excess of 300, losing 6-25 to be all out for 243.
 Altona's reply mirrored the Wicks’ innings, stumbling to 5-130 before a 78-run sixth-wicket stand put the championship within its reach.
 A run out changed the course of the contest before Mick Drinkall ripped through Altona's lower-order.
 The A's lost 5-20 and were skittled for 228, Drinkall finishing with 5-59 from 23.1 overs which included eight maidens.

 From 1975 to 1988, Brunswick won 12 premiership flags across all grades with club legend Blair Hillhouse captaining four first XI premierships.